okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/configmid.md

-The iOS SDK uses information from the application integration you created earlier to connect to the Okta org.
-The SDK loads these values from a configuration file named `Okta.plist` if it exists in your main bundle.
+The SDK loads the configuration values from a configuration file named `Okta.plist` if it exists in your main bundle.
 You may also specify the values in code using `WebAuthentication(issuer:clientId:scopes:responseType:redirectUri:logoutRedirectUri:additionalParameters:)`.

 Create the Okta configuration file and add the keys and values for your application integration: